FZJ-JSC/JUBE/docs/tutorial.rst

 To use the *JUBE* command line tool like a normal command line command you can add it to the ``PATH`` environment variable::

    >>> export PATH=$HOME/.local/bin:$PATH

+To check your final installation, you can use

+   >>> jube --version

+which should highlight you the current version number.

 .. index:: configuration